 If you want to assign your certificate to custom services (like Mail services, file sharing, etc.), click the corresponding button:

 The certificate is installed on the server now.
 You can always check the installation via this tool.

-If you face any difficulties during the process or need any assistance, please do not hesitate to contact our Live Support.
+If you face any difficulties during the process or need any assistance, please do not hesitate to contact our Support Team via ticket or click a blue bubble icon in the lower right corner of the page to start a Live Chat.
 We are available 24/7 for you.

 In order to set up HTTPS redirect on your Mac Server, you need to locate the “Websites” section in your Server.app:

 Select your website with port 80 configuration and click on the “pen” icon:

 Click the “Edit” button which is located in the “Redirects” row:

 There may be a default rule already set up for the website, and in this case, all you need to do is to click on the “pen” icon and adjust the following settings: When a user visits this website, redirect them to Website (SSL):